huxy11/headers_serializer/README.md

     unlabeled: i32,
 }
 ```
-The macro will generate corresponding functions according to the labels automaticly.
+The macro will generate corresponding functions according to the labels automatically.
 ``` Rust
 fn main() {
     let test_struct = TestStruct {